Garlicky, lemony, fall-apart lamb, served in tacos with Greek salad.

 Instructions

-2. Marinate the lamb shoulder with salt, pepper, olive oil, lemon juice and oregano.
+2. In a bowl, marinate the lamb shoulder with the salt, pepper, olive oil, lemon juice and oregano.
 Use your hands to ensure the lamb is evenly coated in the marinade.

-3. Place the onion and garlic in a lidded roasting dish, rest the lamb on top and the water to the base of the baking dish.
-Cover with the lid (or if using a regular roasting dish, cover tightly with a double layer of tin foil) and roast for 4 hours.
+3. Place the onion and garlic in a lidded roasting dish, rest the lamb on top and add the water to the bottom of the baking dish.
+Cover with the lid (or, if using a regular roasting dish, cover tightly with a double layer of foil) and roast for 4 hours.

 4. You should be able to pull the lamb apart easily with a fork when it is done.
 If not, cover it and return to the oven until tender (see note 2).